Modeling Task Effects in Human Reading with Neural Network-based Attention: Modeling Study 2

 \section{Modeling Study~2}

 The aim of this modeling study is to test if the revised version of NEAT that we developed in the previous section is able to correctly account for the eye-tracking data of the task-based reading experiment that we presented in Section~\ref{sec:exp1}.
-If NEAT is able to capture the experimental data both qualitatively and quantitatively, then this will provide evidence for the Tradeoff Hypothesis that NEAT is based on, and for our prediction that reading strategy is crucially influenced by the task readers have to perform.
+If NEAT is able to capture the task variation attested in the experimental data, then this will provide evidence for the Tradeoff Hypothesis that NEAT is based on, and for our prediction that reading strategy is crucially influenced by the task readers have to perform.